 Have you been avoiding learning how to boil eggs on the stovetop?

 I totally get you!!
-For the last few years I have defaulted to making Instant Pot Hard-Boiled Eggs instead.
+For the last few years, I have defaulted to using my pressure cooker making Instant Pot Hard-Boiled Eggs or Air Fryer Hard-Boiled Eggs instead.
 After all, you can just set it and forget it!
+The cooking process can make it quicker and easier.

-But then recently we were vacationing without my beloved Instant Pot and we really wanted to make some Avocado Egg Salad.
+But then recently I was vacationing without my beloved Instant Pot and I really wanted to make some Avocado Egg Salad.

 So with a bit of trepidation, I set out to learn the best way to make hard-boiled eggs on the stovetop.